davidwalter0/k8s-template/README.md

 An array of definitions for replacement items
 Name: the map replacement name for the golang template format,
    name: Repo 's value after interpolation would replace the template

     {{ .Repo }}

 in a file

-Trivial first pass, use a standardized template of keyword key/value name/value pairs in a rule file.
+Use a standardized template of keyword key/value name/value pairs in a rule file.

-Fields with base64: true have their values replaced by their base64 equivalent string
+- Fields with base64: true have their values replaced by their base64 equivalent string

-fields with a file: true attribute are sourced from the named file
+- fields with a file: true attribute are sourced from the named file

-fields with an env: true attribute are sourced from the named environment variable
+- fields with an env: true attribute are sourced from the named environment variable

 If for some reason you need both a base64 version and a plain text version of an attribute, you can apply the base64:false flag and use